sanskritisingh141/Brain-Tumor-MRI-Classification/README.md

 # Brain Tumor MRI Classification Using Convolutional Neural Networks

 ## Project Overview
 This project implements a deep learning–based image classification system to detect brain tumors from MRI images.
-A Convolutional Neural Network (CNN) is trained to classify MRI scans into tumor and non-tumor categories, helping demonstrate the application of deep learning in medical image analysis.
+A Convolutional Neural Network (CNN) is trained to classify MRI scans into four categories: Glioma, Meningioma, Pituitary Tumor, and No Tumor, helping demonstrate the application of deep learning in medical image analysis.

 ## Objective
 The objective of this project is to build and evaluate a CNN model that can automatically identify the presence of brain tumors from MRI images, which can assist in early diagnosis and medical decision support.

+## Technologies Used

+- Python
+- TensorFlow / Keras
+- NumPy
+- Pandas
+- Matplotlib
+- Seaborn
+- Scikit-learn
+- Jupyter Notebook

 ## Dataset

-The dataset consists of brain MRI images organized into training and validation directories.
+The dataset consists of brain MRI images organized into training and testing directories.
 Each image belongs to one of the following classes:

+- Glioma Tumor
+- Meningioma Tumor
-- Tumor
+- Pituitary Tumor
 - No Tumor

 The dataset is structured as:
 ```
 data/
+│
 ├── train/
+│   ├── glioma/
+│   ├── meningioma/
+│   ├── no_tumor/
+│   └── pituitary/
+│
+├── val/
+│   ├── glioma/
+│   ├── meningioma/
-│ ├── Tumor/
+│   ├── no_tumor/
-│ └── No_Tumor/
+│   └── pituitary/
+│
-└── val/
+└── test/
+    ├── glioma/
+    ├── meningioma/
-├── Tumor/
+    ├── no_tumor/
-└── No_Tumor/
+    └── pituitary/
 ```

+The dataset contains approximately 7,000 MRI images and is used for multi-class brain tumor classification.

 > **Note:** The dataset is not included in this repository due to size limitations.
 > Please place the dataset inside the `data/` directory before running the notebook.